SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/raster.md

 ### Raster Math

-Mathematical functions called on a raster gets applied to each pixel.
+Mathematical functions called on a raster get applied to each pixel.
 For a single raster `r`, the function `log(r)` returns a new raster where each pixel's value is the log of the corresponding pixel in `r`.